rslakra/retail-suite/web-apps-ui/README.md

 java -jar target/web-apps-ui-*.jar
 ```

+**Note**:
-**Note**: These options run the Spring Boot service with pre-built static files from `src/main/resources/static/`.
+- These options run the Spring Boot service with pre-built static files from `src/main/resources/static/`
+- The `runMaven.sh` script automatically builds the frontend (if needed) and copies it to `src/main/resources/static/` before starting the service
+- The `static/` folder is populated during the build process - it should be empty initially

 ### Run Frontend (Development Server)